Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Results

 \subsubsection{J2204--6530}

 J2204--6530 is confirmed as a dual AGN system with a projected separation of $3.6$~kpc.
-It shows clear differences in velocity, line positions, and line profiles, confirming its nature as a genuine dual system.
-Using the spectral decomposition and fitting procedure described in Sect.~\ref{sec:analysis}, we measure redshifts $z_A = 1.880 \pm 0.001$ and $z_B = 1.892 \pm 0.001$, corresponding to a relative velocity of $\sim 1236 \pm 70$~km~s$^{-1}$ between the two components.
+The two components show clear differences in velocity, line centroids, and line profiles, consistent with the presence of two distinct active nuclei.

-Both \ion{C}{iii}] and \ion{Mg}{ii} emission lines are present in the spectra of the two nuclei, but they exhibit distinct profiles and a velocity offset of $\sim 1236 \pm 70$~km~s$^{-1}$, as clearly visible in Fig.~\ref{fig:spectra_AGN}.
-This shift cannot be explained by intrinsic line variability, as the expected time delay between lensed images would be only a few days at most \citep{Treu10b}.
+Using the spectral decomposition and fitting procedure described in Sect.~\ref{sec:analysis}, we measured redshifts of $z_A = 1.880$ and $z_B = 1.892$.
+These values are based on broad emission lines (C III] and Mg II; the latter is partially affected by absorption), as no narrow lines suitable for precise systemic measurements are available in the spectral range (See Fig.~\ref{fig:spectra_AGN}).
+Accounting for these limitations, we estimate a relative velocity of $\sim 1236 \pm 250$ km s$^{-1}$ between the two components.\\ This velocity shift cannot be explained within a gravitational lensing scenario.
+In lensed systems, the spectra of multiple images are expected to be nearly identical, as the typical time delays (of order days; \citealt{Treu10b}) are too short to produce such large differences in emission-line centroids and profiles through intrinsic variability.

-As shown in Fig.~\ref{fig:J2204_zoom}, both AGN display intrinsic NALs at different velocities.
-In both spectra, the \ion{Mg}{ii} $\lambda\lambda 2796,2803$ doublet is detected in absorption, although at different observed wavelengths.
-For AGN~A, the \ion{Mg}{ii} NALs are redshifted by $700 \pm 45$~km~s$^{-1}$ relative to its systemic redshift, while in AGN~B the absorption appears at $-1500 \pm 45$~km~s$^{-1}$ relative to AGN~B, and at $-250 \pm 45$~km~s$^{-1}$ when referred to the systemic redshift of AGN~A.
+Although the measured offset lies at the high end of the velocity distribution observed for close dual AGN, it remains within the range reported in the literature (e.g., \citealt{Bigmac25}), particularly when accounting for the large uncertainties associated.